 Ontario's Route Champlain

-A short history of Champlain and his route
+A short history of Route Champlain

-Things to do on the route
+Things to do along the route

 Ottawa and Countryside